citp/privacy-policy-historical/c/co/col/collegefashion.net.md

 ### E-mail Subscriptions

-When you sign up to receive College Fashion by email through [Feedburner](http://feeds.feedburner.com/collegefashion), I collect your name and email address for the purpose of sending out the newsletter.
+When you sign up to receive College Fashion by email through [Feedburner](http://feeds.feedburner.com/collegefashion), we collect your name and email address for the purpose of sending out the newsletter.
 You can opt out of email communications at any time.

 ### Cookies